Downtown Parking Management Updates

 As a senior on a limited income, I feel paying for parking downtown would discourage me from shopping downtown or participating in anything else happening in the downtown area, how would even parking be handled?.
 I would take a bus or Uber, however, no busses come anywhere near where I live (that also would cost me money) and take much more or my time to go there and came back home, and Uber is even more expensive than a bus.
 The other issues I see as detrimental, is the effects this would have on all the wonderful businesses downtown.
 I would be amenable to paying to park if say, the first 2 hours are free, however, that could also have issues if you cannot get back to the meter in time.
 I have a lot of issues with using a QR code to pay as well since it's been proven those can be overlaid with a fake QR code that empties your card., how would paying to park be handled?

-TMcC asked about 2 months ago
+TMcC asked 5 months ago

 Parking Services supports the idea of allowing short-term parking for quick trips.
 We’ve also heard from others that this is a popular option.
 When we look at where to offer it, we’ll consider the types of nearby businesses and the specific blocks.